HDFGroup/vol-rest/README.md

             connector.
 Using statically-built HDF5 libraries can cause issues with the REST VOL connector under certain circumstances.

-+ libcurl - networking support
++ libcurl (ver.
+7.61.0 or greater) - networking support
     + https://curl.haxx.se/

 + libyajl (ver.
 2.0.4 or greater) - JSON parsing and construction